YoshioNishimoto/Some-Developments-with-OpenMolcas/doc/source/users.guide/programs/gateway.rst

               with 4 values which specifies the direction of the k-vector and specifing the  associated wavelength (in au).
 Other possible units are possible if the line is extended with the wording Angstrom or nanometer.
               </HELP>
-              %%Keyword: EMFR <basic>
-              Request the computation of vector potential integrals due to an external homogenous radiation.
-              The keyword is optionally followed by a line with a single integer entry specifying the number of k-vectors to be read.
-If omitted the number of k-vectors default to 1.
-Subsequently, for each k-vector, follows a line with 4 values which specifies the direction of the k-vector and specifing the  associated wavelength (in au).
-Other possible units are possible if the line is extended with the wording Angstrom or nanometer.
               </KEYWORD>

 :kword:`AMPR`